Dipapatil/ETL-in-Python-/README.md

 # ETL-in-Python-
-This Python project reads data from multiple sources including CSV, JSON, and XML files, transforms the data, and writes the combined data of all files to a target CSV file.
+This Python script reads data from multiple sources including CSV, JSON, and XML files, transforms the data, and writes the combined data of all files to a target CSV file.
 It also generates a log file with timestamps to track the process.

 ## Tools used and Packages used:
 Pycharm, Pandas, glob , xml